dogweather/forkful/content/en/c/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?

-Handling errors in C involves detecting and responding to anomalous conditions that arise during program execution.
-Programmers do this to prevent bugs, crashes, and unpredictable behavior, ensuring the software functions reliably and efficiently under various scenarios.

 ## How to:
 C does not have built-in support for exceptions like some other languages.
 Instead, it relies on a few conventional error-handing strategies, such as returning special values from functions and setting global variables like `errno`.

 **Returning Special Values**